 Stage 3 - Witnessing selected parts of each test program

-The same requirement as Stage 2 applies.
-However, witnessing is carried out on some selected parts of each approved test program.
+The same requirements as for Stage 2 apply.
+However, witnessing is carried out on some selected parts of each approved new test program.
+Modifications that result in repeating tests are not considered to be a new test program, unless otherwise determined by the NCB, CBTL or LTR.

 Testing is carried out by the Customer’s personnel in the presence of NCB, CBTL or LTR for some part of each test program as requested by the NCB.